 Once that’s done, you will need a sales tax permit for your state (unless you are lucky enough to live in a state with no sales tax, such as New Hampshire) and possibly your city.
 Your local town hall should have all the necessary paperwork.

-Fortunately, sales tax permits are normally inexpensive and relatively easy to get.
+Additional tax permits may be necessary later.
 See “Online Sales Tax for Ecommerce Businesses” for more info.

 - The costs of registering a business and getting a sales tax ID or reseller’s license vary from state to state.
 You can generally expect to spend up to $500 in your own state (business and sales tax registration) and up to $50 per state where your suppliers operate or where you conduct high-volume sales (sales tax registration only).

 - Using local suppliers, or just a few big suppliers with wide selections, may save you time and money on sales tax registrations.